-- Fortified milk: Most milk today is fortified with vitamin D. One cup provides nearly a third of the Estimated Average Requirement of vitamin D (400 IU).
+- Fortified milk: Most milk today is fortified with vitamin D. One cup of milk provides a quarter or more of the daily requirement of vitamin D.

 - Foods: Only a few foods contain naturally occurring vitamin D: cod liver oil, egg yolks, fatty fish (e.g. salmon), and certain varieties of mushrooms (e.g. maitake and portabella) that are exposed to ultraviolet light.